Hecke operators on topological modular forms: Extending the functorality of

 where $\CAlg^\times \Sp$ is the $\infty$-category of $\E_\infty$-objects in $\Sp$ with respect to the Cartesian monoidal structure.
 To finish our proof, note the following natural equivalences of $\infty$-categories:

-The first equivalence above follows from the fact that $\Sp$ is stable, so finite products and coproducts agree, and the second as every object in a cocomplete $\infty$-category has an essentially unique coCartesian monoidal structure. \end{proof}
+The first equivalence above follows from the fact that $\Sp$ is stable, so the canonical map from a finite coproduct to a finite product is an equivalence, and the second as every object in a cocomplete $\infty$-category has an essentially unique coCartesian monoidal structure. \end{proof}

 \begin{remark} One might first guess to define $\fin$ as the collection of all $(f,\phi)$ such that $f$ is finite without imposing restrictions on $\phi$, however, our proof of \Cref{spectralmackextension} would not carry over in this generality.
 In essence, one would have to show that any isogeny of elliptic curves $E\to E'$ of invertible degree over a base scheme $S$ is \'{e}tale locally on $S$ a fold map from a disjoint union.
 This cannot be true though, as over algebraically closed fields there are isogenies that are not fold maps.
 It is true that \'{e}tale locally on $E'$ this isogeny is a fold map, but our Grothendieck topology on $\Isog$ is defined on $S$ not $E$. \end{remark}